Skip to main content

 What Information Do These Laws Protect?

-The scope of protection offered by the is specific and extensive, creating a legal shield for your most personal biological data.
+The scope of protection offered by the ADA and GINA is specific and extensive, creating a legal shield for your most personal biological data.
 Understanding these protections allows you to engage with wellness initiatives from a position of informed power, ensuring the programs serve your health without compromising your privacy or autonomy.

 • ADA Protected Information ∞ This act governs all data that could reveal a disability.
 This includes answers to a health risk assessment, results from a biometric screening (like blood pressure, cholesterol levels, or blood glucose), and any other medical examination.
 The law recognizes that this information is yours alone, and you cannot be forced to disclose it.